 What is RPA’s audience?

 The readers of Research & Practice in Assessment are associated with myriad institutional types and have an understanding of basic student learning and assessment practices.
 Readers include faculty, assessment practitioners, measurement experts, and professionals with in interest in student learning outcomes and education assessment.

 Are manuscripts blind reviewed by peers?

 Yes, Research & Practice in Assessment uses a double-blind peer review process.
 You can expect a careful of review of your submission and should be prepared to receive scholarly feedback designed to prepare a submission of publication.

 I’m interested in serving as a reviewer.
 How do I get involved?

-Complete the Inquiry Form to the left for more information about serving as an RPA reviewer.
+Contact the editor for more information about serving as an RPA reviewer.
 The review board members are experienced faculty and assessment practitioners who serve four-year terms.
 Reviewers may be re-appointed for additional terms at the discretion of the editorial board.